fmaida/smol.pub/README.md

 $ printf "# This is a test article\n\nHello world, this is the body" > article.gemtext
 $ smolpub article.gemtext
 ```

+The script will extract this data from your text file:

+1. **Article title.** Will be extracted from the very first line in your text file
+2. **Article slug.** Will be extracted from your text file name, file extension excluded.
+3. **Article body.** Will be extracted starting from the third line on in your text file

+If the provided text file exists and has a valid structure (see below), the article contained
+in the text file will be uploaded to <https://smol.pub> as a new article or (if an article
+with the same slug already exists) will replace the previous article with the same slug.

 ## Requirements